LLM2Vec-Gen: Generative Embeddings from Large Language Models: Limitations

 \section{Limitations}

 \ours{} relies on an unsupervised LLM2Vec teacher to provide alignment targets.
-The quality of the resulting embeddings is therefore bounded by the teacher's representational capacity; if the teacher poorly encodes certain response types, the student inherits those limitations.
+The quality of the resulting embeddings is therefore dependant on the teacher's representational capacity, i.e., the student can potentially inherit the limitations of the teacher.

 Moreover, while \ours{} achieves strong performance on most MTEB categories and consistently outperforms the teacher on reasoning-intensive retrieval (BRIGHT), we observe a marginal decline on the standard MTEB retrieval category for one model size (Qwen-3-4B).
-This suggests that output-centric embeddings may not fully capture the surface-level lexical matching cues that standard retrieval benchmarks reward, and future work could explore hybrid objectives that combine output-space alignment with lightweight contrastive signals.
+This suggests that output-centric embeddings may not fully capture the surface-level lexical matching cues that standard retrieval benchmarks reward.
+Future work could explore objectives that combine output-space alignment with lexical cues from input.